yuukioosaka/redmine-outlook-addin/README.md

 5. **UseCurlClient**: Use this if you want bypass your corporate proxy servers block Redmine Access.

 ### Logging
-Logs are written to a file in the `%TEMP%CrmOutlookAddIn.log`.
+Logs are written to a file in the `%TEMP%\CrmOutlookAddIn.log`.

 ## Usage
-1. Start Outlook after installing the add-in.
+1. Start Outlook (classic) and then close it.
+The "user.config" file will be created automatically.
 2. The add-in will automatically monitor your Inbox and Sent Items folders.
 3. Emails with a subject containing a ticket ID (e.g., `[id:1234] Addins Bugs Post.`) will be logged to the corresponding Redmine issue.
 4. Use the right click context menu to manually create a "New Redmine Ticket" from a selected email.